CatChapman/youtube-dl-semiautoPL/README.md

 you also need bash
 I've only tested this on OS X

+YOU NEED TO DOWNLOAD BOTH fancy_ytplist.sh AND getpldir.sh!

 # HOW to use

 save the script in the directory you are happy with having subdirectories of playlists' content. e.g. "~/Youtube\ Playlists/"